iterative/dvc.org/content/docs/tutorials/get-started/add-files.md

 ```

 `a304afb96060aad90176268345e10355` above is the hash value of the `data.xml`
 file we just added with DVC.
-If you check the `data/data.xml.dvc` DVC-file, you
+If you check the `data/data.xml.dvc` `.dvc` file, you
 will see that it has this string inside.

 ### Important note on cache performance